damianhakert/damianhakert.github.io/source/_posts/2016-04-06-gitlab-pages-setup.markdown

 <a name="custom-domains"></a>

-### Add your custom domain
+### Step 4: Add your custom domain

 _**Note:** Custom CNAMEs with TLS support were introduced in [GitLab EE 8.5][EE-85]._

-If you want, you are free to easily [add your own domain name][pages-custom-domain] to your website hosted by GitLab.com.
+If you want, you are free to easily [add your own domain(s) name][pages-custom-domain] to your website hosted by GitLab.com.
 It's not required though, you can always use the standard GitLab Pages subdomain accessed under `https://mynamespace.gitlab.io`.

 _Features_

-- Besides including your own domain, you can add your custom **subdomain** to your GitLab Pages project (e.g. `subdomain.example.com`)
+- Besides including your own domain, you can add your custom **subdomain** to your GitLab Pages project (e.g., `subdomain.example.com`)
-- You can enter more than one domain aliases **per project** (e.g. `example.com`, `example.net` `my.example.org` and `another-example.com` pointing to your project under `mynamespace.gitlab.io` or `mynamespace.gitlab.io/myproject`).
+- You can enter more than one domain aliases **per project** (e.g., `example.com`, `example.net` `my.example.org` and `another-example.com` pointing to your project under `mynamespace.gitlab.io` or `mynamespace.gitlab.io/myproject`).
 A domain alias is like having multiple front doors to one location.
-- If you want to enable `https` secure connection to your domains, you can affix your own SSL/TLS digital certificate to **each** custom domain or subdomain you've added to your projects.
+- If you want to enable an `https` secure connection to your domains, you can affix your own SSL/TLS digital certificate to **each** custom domain or subdomain you've added to your projects.

 _How to do that_

-- From your project's dashboard, go to `Settings` -> `Pages` -> `+ New Domain`
+- From your project's dashboard, go to **Settings > Pages > New Domain**

 - Add your domain to the first field: `mydomain.com`